JAlcocerT/JAlcocerT/content/blog/da-knowledge-management.md

 | Joplin        | No         | Yes           | No    | No             |
 | BookStack     | No         | No            | No    | No             |

-Flatnotes, Raneto, SilverBullet, and Logseq are the best picks if flat, human-readable Markdown files with no database lock-in are the priority.[3][2][4][1]
+Flatnotes, Raneto, SilverBullet, and Logseq are the best picks if flat, human-readable Markdown files with no database lock-in are the priority.

 I know what you are looking for: **DATABASE-LESS KNOWLEDGE BASE**